EPI-ONE/epic/README.md

 ## Design

 The design of the consensus mechanism is based on a Structured DAG.

-Refer to the [paper](https://arxiv.org/abs/1901.02755) for details.
+-   Here is the the [paper](https://arxiv.org/abs/1901.02755) for details.
+-   This youtube [video](https://youtu.be/UEeYkIvl6dA) provides a verbal+slides explanation.

 ## Implementation